-The global non-magnetic wheelchair market size was valued at USD 2.65 billion in 2024 and is projected to grow to USD 2.88 billion in 2025, reaching USD 5.32 billion by 2033, with a CAGR of 7.7% during the forecast period (2025–2033).
+The global non-magnetic wheelchair market size was valued at USD 2.65 billion in 2024 and is anticipated to grow from USD 2.85 billion in 2025 to reach USD 5.17 billion in 2033, growing at a CAGR of 7.7% during the forecast period (2025–2033).

 Non-magnetic wheelchairs are designed for use in environments requiring minimal magnetic interference, such as Magnetic Resonance Imaging (MRI) rooms and other sensitive medical facilities.
 These wheelchairs are built using aluminum, plastic, or composite fibers, ensuring patient safety and operational efficiency in magnetic environments.